rsim/mondrian-olap/README.md

 REQUIREMENTS
 ------------

-mondrian-olap gem is compatible with JRuby versions 1.6 and 1.7 and Java 6 and 7 VM. mondrian-olap works only with JRuby and not with other Ruby implementations as it includes Mondrian OLAP Java libraries.
+mondrian-olap gem is compatible with JRuby version 1.7 and Java 6, 7 or 8 VM. mondrian-olap works only with JRuby and not with other Ruby implementations as it includes Mondrian OLAP Java libraries.

-mondrian-olap currently supports MySQL, PostgreSQL, Oracle, LucidDB and Microsoft SQL Server databases.
+mondrian-olap supports MySQL, PostgreSQL, Oracle, LucidDB and Microsoft SQL Server databases as well as other databases that are supported by Mondrian OLAP engine (using jdbc_driver and jdbc_url connection parameters).
 When using MySQL, PostgreSQL or LucidDB databases then install jdbc-mysql, jdbc-postgres or jdbc-luciddb gem and require "jdbc/mysql", "jdbc/postgres" or "jdbc/luciddb" to load the corresponding JDBC database driver.
 When using Oracle then include Oracle JDBC driver (`ojdbc6.jar` for Java 6) in `CLASSPATH` or copy to `JRUBY_HOME/lib` or require it in application manually.
 When using SQL Server you can choose between the jTDS or Microsoft JDBC drivers.
 If you use jTDS require "jdbc/jtds".
 If you use the Microsoft JDBC driver include `sqljdbc.jar` or `sqljdbc4.jar` in `CLASSPATH` or copy to `JRUBY_HOME/lib` or require it in application manually.

 INSTALL
 -------